ZenFlux/zenflux/packages/zenflux-typescript-vm/README.md

     tsConfigPath: path.resolve( currentDir, "./tsconfig.json" ),

     /**
      * Enable support for resolving workspace packages, eg: `@company/package`,
      * it will read "workspace" field from `package.json`.
+     * mainly used when node resolve is not statisfy.
      */
     workspacePath: path.resolve( currentDir, "../../../" ),